Lokesh-bitshyd22/Lokesh-bitshyd22.github.io/_posts/2024-01-01-fragments.md

 Don’t divide your work into success and failure.
 It is all progress toward something you care about.

 A brilliant move followed by a careless one can still fetch a defeat.
 Potential is useless when it cannot become kinetic.

+How much you gain depends on how much you are willing to lose.

 -----